alphagov/government-service-design-manual/service-manual/agile/running-retrospectives.md

 ![A retrospective plan](/service-manual/assets/images/planning_retro.jpg)

 All retrospectives must be facilitated.
 The facilitator’s role is to give everyone a chance to talk about their concerns and give positive feedback.

-At the same time, they make sure the meeting remains a structured, productive meeting and doesn’t turn into just a moanfest.
+At the same time, they make sure the meeting remains a structured, productive meeting and doesn’t become overly negative.
 Ideally, your facilitator will be someone outside of your team so your whole team can contribute, but it’s not essential.

 The facilitator needs to: